home-assistant/developers.home-assistant/docs/core/entity/vacuum.md

 Supported features are defined by using values in the `VacuumEntityFeature` enum and are combined using the bitwise or (`|`) operator.
+Note that all vacuum entity platforms derived from `homeassistant.components.vacuum.StateVacuumEntity` must set the `VacuumEntityFeature.STATE` flag.

 | Value          | Description                                          |
 | -------------- | ---------------------------------------------------- |